TechnologyArchitectureLLC/sizzle-pack/README.md

-forsite-extension-pack
+ForSite Sizzle Pack
 ======================

-Collection of WordPress extensions to add sizzle to your themes
+Collection of WordPress extensions to add sizzle to your themes.